How is a sleeve gastrectomy done?

-When you have a gastric sleeve, you won’t be able to have surgery to make the stomach full size again (have the surgery reversed) because most of the stomach was removed.
+When you have a gastric sleeve, you won’t be able to have surgery to make your stomach full size again (have the surgery reversed).
+This is because most of your stomach was removed.

-Some people may have another surgery to change to a gastric bypass.
+Some people may have another surgery to have a gastric bypass instead.

 Not getting enough vitamins and minerals

-You are at risk for low levels of vitamins and minerals because you are eating less food and your body doesn’t absorb as many nutrients after surgery.
+You’re at risk for low levels of vitamins and minerals.
+This is because you’re eating less food and your body doesn’t absorb as many nutrients after surgery.